Mothers Against Greg Abbott

 On the morning of Friday August 6th, she wrote down Mothers Against Greg Abbott on a Post-It note, drawing inspiration from movements like Mothers Against Drunk Driving and Moms Demand Action.
 So she grabbed the only two poster board sharpies she owned (good thing they were red and blue) and wrote it down.
 One line in blue, one line in red, one line in blue, one line in red.
 She stepped back and looked at the poster and recognized the acronym, MAGA and said to herself “A MAGA I can finally believe in!”

-In case that message didn’t fly, I wrote on the other side “Abbott Pro-Guns Pro-Covid Anti-Children.”
-I got ready and drove to downtown Austin and stood in front of the Capitol by myself.
-A protest of one mad Mother Against Greg Abbott.
+In case that message didn’t fly, Nancy wrote on the other side “Abbott Pro-Guns Pro-Covid Anti-Children.”
+With a determined spirt, she readied herself and drove to the Texas Capitol in downtown Austin.
+A protest of one — Mother Against Greg Abbott.

-I posted my picture on a Facebook board and Twitter.
-Passersby took my picture and posted it to their socials.
-Within hours I was not alone, but hundreds of people were liking and retweeting the images and message.
-A week later, I was no longer a lone Mother against Greg Abbott, but we were Mothers, Fathers, Sisters, Brothers, Kids, Women, Men, Aunts, Uncles, Grandmothers, and Grandfathers against Greg Abbott - a community, a family coming together.
+Nancy posted her picture on a Facebook board and Twitter.
+Passersby took her picture and posted it to their socials.
+Within hours Nancy was not alone, but hundreds of people were liking and retweeting the images and message.
+A week later, she was no longer a lone mother against Greg Abbott, but one of thousands of Mothers and Others galvanizing to fight for democracy and decency in Texas and America.